telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### isPaused

-Gets a value indicating whether the media is paused, stopped or ended
+Gets a value indicating whether the media is paused, stopped, or ended.

 #### Example